saurabhannadate93/saurabhannadate93.github.io/_posts/2019-11-10-Text-Classification-of-Amazon-Reviews.md

 ### Example 2:

-**Review Text**: *5At first we were sent wrong size in one of the five shirts but I thought not too big of a deal was just a little big.
+**Review Text**: *At first we were sent wrong size in one of the five shirts but I thought not too big of a deal was just a little big.
 But then only after a week wearing the shirts they are now tearing apart at the inseams.
 Armpit and sides on all shirts are tearing apart.
 This is not good quality at all.
 Never had this happen before and have purchased long sleeves in this material for my husband here at Amazon but not this brand or company here.
 Not worth the $30 we paid.
 I can’t send back used items that are falling apart due to poor workmanship and quality. and it will only let me put in defected item but then I have to return it says.
 That’s rediculous, can’t they see with the fotos the poor quality for just a week after being worn.
 I’m not wasting time on sending these back.
 Why would they want worn shirts back that were clearly made with poor quality and defects.
 This is my first complaint ever with amazon and I have purchased many items over the years.
 So you know it is bad.*

 **Ground Truth**: 1